 Our engineers, developers and designers have been doing Brisbane 3D CAD Design and 3D modelling since early 2000's.
 We have much experience with mechanical design and electro-mechanical design.
-To design and develop a 3D model, we use either Brisbane 3D CAD software, or 3D animation software, or both.
+To design and develop a 3D model, we use either Brisbane 3D CAD Design software, or 3D animation software, or both.
 For real parts we optimise for prototyping and production - aka design for manufacture (DFM).
 Our concept computer renders, product visualisations and 3D animations are creative and talented.

-Our experience with 3D animation modeling software covers Meshlab, Blender, Studio Max and Cinema 4D.
+Our experience with Brisbane 3D animation modeling software covers Meshlab, Blender, Studio Max and Cinema 4D.
 For videos we might also use Adobe After Effects for post-processing.
 With this software we can design models that CAD software has great difficult with, for example the human body.
-3D animation software also allows rendering of the models for life-like images and animated videos, that can be used for marketing the concept design, product visualisation and promotional material.
+Brisbane 3D animation software also allows rendering of the 3D computer models for life-like images and animated videos, that can be used for marketing the concept design, product visualisation and promotional material.
 For save development costs for animated videos or computer renders, we might also use 3rd party computer models from TurboSquid as-is or hack to our needs.
 In some cases, we also start with Brisbane 3D Animation for industrial design inspiration.

 Brisbane is the capital and most populous city of the Australian state of Queensland, as well as the third largest city in Australia, with a metropolitan population of just under 2.0 million.
 It is set close to the Pacific Ocean, and is situated beside the Brisbane River on plains between Moreton Bay and the Great Dividing Range in south-eastern Queensland.